Mjz86/String/README.md

 does a memcpy (no alloc) if an allocation doesn't occur; if not, calls share.

 # future versions:
+* the string wrappers are available as an exponential feature.

 in the next release, ill provide wrappers for mutation, null termination , and tuned sso . i also plan to support unicode with another library component that integrates with the byte-string, currently, i want to implement the rope,